mihirk517/front-end/README.md

 # front-end

-This is the Vue.js front-end for a full stack application whose backend is built in FastApi and can be found https://github.com/mihirk517/FastApi
+This is the Vue.js front-end for a full stack application whose backend is built in C# .NET WebAPI 2 and can be found https://github.com/mihirk517/Backend-WebAPI

 ## Project Setup